 Haverhill school spending has lagged behind

 In recent years Haverhill has lagged behind other similar-income Massachusetts communities in per-student spending.
 Tight budgets have resulted from Haverhill’s historically low levy limit imposed by the state under Proposition 2-1/2, from economic conditions related to the 2008 recession; from the Hale Hospital debt and benefit obligations; and by a general “culture of scarcity” promoted by some city leaders.
 As a result, city taxes and spending are quite low in comparison with similar communities.
-For schools, this means funding on a per-pupil basis has been well below the average of communities (like Haverhill,) that fall in the upper third of Gateway Cities in median household income.
+For schools, this means funding on a per-pupil basis has been well below the average of communities that, like Haverhill, fall in the upper half of Gateway Cities in median household income.

 Haverhill school resources and performance are uneven